 What are Capers Used For?

 So how are capers used?
 The tiny buds of the caper bush, or Capparis spinosa, are picked on a daily basis and then pickled in vinegar or otherwise brined in salt.
 The resulting flavor of the caper berry is strong and distinct–like that of mustard and black pepper–due to its concentration of mustard oil, which is released when the plant tissue is crushed.

-This piquant flavor and aroma lends itself well to a variety of sauces, pizza, fish meats and salads.
+This piquant flavor and aroma lends itself well to a variety of sauces, pizzas, fish meats, and salads.
 The immature leaves growing on a caper bush may even be eaten as a cooked vegetable and the burnt remnants of the growing caper bush roots have been utilized as a salt substitute.
-Caper fruits (caperberry, capperone, or taperone) may be used in making caper-flavored sauces, or sometimes pickled for eating like small gherkins.
+Caper fruits (caperberry, capperone, or taperone) may be used in making caper-flavored sauces or sometimes pickled for eating like small gherkins.

 How to Grow Capers from Seed